-The primary difference is that Epetra\LAPACK is a "thin" layer on the top of LAPACK, while Epetra\SerialDenseSolver attempts to provide easy access to the more robust dense linear solvers.
+Another class, Epetra\LAPACK, provides a "thin" layer on top of LAPACK, while Epetra\SerialDenseSolver attempts to provide easy access to the more robust dense linear solvers.

 Epetra\LAPACK is preferable if the user seeks a convenient wrapper around the FOR-TRAN LAPACK routines, and the problem at hand is well-conditioned.
-Instead, when the user wants (or potentially wants to) solve ill-conditioned problems or favors a more objectoriented interface, then we suggest Epetra\SerialDenseMatrix..
+Instead, when the user wants (or potentially wants to) solve ill-conditioned problems or favors a more object-oriented interface, then we suggest Epetra\SerialDenseMatrix..

-Given an Epetra\SerialDenseMatrix and two Epetra\SerialDenseVectors x and b, the general approach is as follows:
+Given an Epetra\SerialDenseMatrix and two Epetra\SerialDenseVectors $\mathbf{x}$ and $\mathbf{b}$ , the general approach is as follows:

-&lt;sup>5The bracket approach is in general faster, as the compiler can inline the corresponding function.
+&lt;sup>1The bracket approach is in general faster, as the compiler can inline the corresponding function.
 Instead, some compiler have problems to inline the parenthesis operator.

-&lt;sup>6Another package, Teuchos, covered in Chapter 8, allows a templated access to LAPACK.
-ScaLAPACK is supported through Amesos, see Chapter 10.
+&lt;sup>2Another package, Teuchos, covered in Chapter 9, allows a templated access to LAPACK.
+ScaLAPACK is supported through Amesos, see Chapter 11.